opentok/Opentok-Java-SDK/README.md

 To create an OpenTok Session, use the `OpenTok` instance's `createSession(SessionProperties properties)` method.
 The `properties` parameter is optional and it is used to specify two things:

-* Whether the session uses the OpenTok Media Server
+* Whether the session uses the OpenTok Media Router
 * A location hint for the OpenTok server.

 An instance can be initialized using the `com.opentok.SessionProperties.Builder` class.